The Search (Star Trek: Deep Space Nine): Part 2

 A happy Odo tells Kira he has decided to remain with his people, but Kira asks him to help her get to the hidden power source before she departs.
 He is intrigued when Kira reveals it is behind the locked door she has found.
 Meanwhile, Jem'Hadar soldiers shoot Romulan officer T'Rul in cold blood, then attack an outraged Sisko.
 Deciding that matters have gotten out-of-hand, Sisko then bands with Garak, Dax, Bashir, and O'Brien on a suicide mission to steal a runabout, collapse the wormhole, and keep the Dominion on its side of the galaxy for decades.

 Garak is shot while Sisko and the others escape.
 Once aboard a runabout, they fire on the wormhole, collapsing it in a blinding explosion.
 Meanwhile, Odo unlocks the mysterious door, where he and Kira find Jem'Hadar soldiers waiting.
 The two are taken to an interrogation room where Sisko and the Defiant crew sit with their eyes closed, devices attached to their heads.
 Borath is there conducting a virtual reality simulation on the crew to determine how much they will sacrifice to avoid war with the Dominion.
 The female shapeshifter then arrives, disclosing that her people are the mysterious Founders.
 Saddened that his own race is responsible for so much death and misery, Odo demands that his friends be released, then chooses to return with them.
 Surprised that their experiences since the Defiant attack didn't really happen, Sisko and the crew return to the station.
 Knowing the truth about his people, Odo now knows that even though he may feel like an outsider, his place is with his friends.

-Arc significance

-Due to the Dominion threat, Sisko is given command of a Federation warship, the USS Defiant, which is equipped with a cloaking device borrowed from the Romulans in exchange for the intelligence they gather.

-In this episode, the character T'Rul, played by Martha Hackett, was introduced to operate the Defiants Romulan cloaking device.